 Instructions

-- Prepare one or two days ahead:
+Prepare bread one or two days ahead:

 - Decrease heat to medium and add cider vinegar or wine vinegar.
 Add remaining herbs and cook for 2-3 minutes.

-- Serves about 12-15 as a side dish.
+- Serves 12-15 as a side dish.

 Notes